Yao Chen: Career

+Acting

+Yao was propelled to fame by her role as the daughter of a powerful martial artist in the 2005 sitcom My Own Swordsman.
+Following this, in 2008, she played the part of a guerilla leader in the popular series Lurk, for which she won the Best Actress award at the Huading Awards and the Golden Eagle Awards.
+Yao opened a Sina Weibo account in 2009, becoming one of the earliest celebrities in China to embrace social media, which led to runaway success.
+In the early 2010s, her immense popularity on Chinese social media earned her the title of “Weibo Queen.”

-In 2009, she made her theatrical debut; playing a white-collar heroine in A Story of Lala's Promotion.
-She also had a supporting role in the romantic comedy Sophie's Revenge starring Zhang Ziyi.
-In a departure from her usual style, Yao's portrayal of a money-grabbing woman received acclaim from the audience.
+In 2009, Yao made her theatrical debut, playing a white-collar heroine in A Story of Lala's Promotion.
+She also had a supporting role in the romantic comedy Sophie's Revenge.
 Yao then starred in romantic comedy Color Me Love (2010) as an aspiring fashion magazine editor, which would go on to become one of her most famous film roles.
 In 2012, Yao starred in Chen Kaige's social drama Caught in the Web as a truth-seeking journalist.
 She then starred alongside Andy Lau in the action thriller Firestorm, which won her the Outstanding Actress award at the Chinese Film Media Awards.

-Yao played a lawyer in the 2014 drama Divorce Lawyers.
-The drama was a huge success in China and sparked discussions online about emotion, truth, and law.

-Most recently, Yao starred in blockbusters Monster Hunt (2015), Chronicles of the Ghostly Tribe (2015) and Journey to the West 2 (2017).
+Yao played a lawyer in the 2014 TV drama Divorce Lawyers, followed by a series of blockbusters Monster Hunt (2015), Chronicles of the Ghostly Tribe (2015) and Journey to the West 2 (2017).
 Yao was nominated as Best Supporting Actress at the Hundred Flowers Awards for her performance in Monster Hunt.
 She also starred in MBA Partners (2016), playing an ambitious young woman.

 In 2017, Yao served as the jury of the 23rd Shanghai Television Festival.

-In 2018, Yao starred in the mystery film Lost, Found alongside Ma Yili; a remake of the South Korean film Missing.

-In 2019, Yao starred in the family drama All Is Well.
-The series was extremely popular during its run, and Yao experienced a resurgence in popularity.
+In 2018, Yao starred in the mystery film Lost, Found, a remake of the South Korean film Missing.
+In 2019, Yao starred in the family drama All Is Well, for which she received the Best Actress Award of the Busan International Film Festival's Asia Contents Awards.
+In the same year, she received the Golden Rooster Award for the film Send Me To The Clouds (2019), as well as the Singapore International Film Festival’s cinema icon award.
+She starred in If You are the One 3 in 2023.